americanexpress/synapse/README.md

 # Synapse

-- Tired of spending time and struggling in designing your foundational architecture and starting out your project?
+- Tired of spending time and struggling in designing your foundational architecture and starting out your project? testing
 - Tired of having the developers in your team not following the consistent standards and each of them doing things their own way?